-This course requires the student to integrate knowledge learned from professional experience and prior learning in coaching and speed improvement.
-It will include appropriate discussions of muscle physiology, growth and development, and the energy systems as they relate to performance enhancement with an emphasis on speed development, high-performance sports conditioning, and advanced sports nutrition.
-This course will review and implement speed improvement programs specific to a sport and an athlete.
+The Level II Certification Program will include appropriate discussions of muscle physiology, growth and development, and the energy systems as they relate to performance enhancement.
+All of our training includes an emphasis on speed development, high-performance sports conditioning, and advanced sports nutrition.
+Our course will review and implement speed improvement programs specific to a sport and an athlete.
 The course will discuss nutrition plans using basic sports nutrition for athletic performance and speed improvement training for all types of athletes.

 Upon completion of the course, students will be able to:

-- Demonstrate an understanding of the characteristic, training limitations and contraindications of athletes at various stages of growth and development.
+- Demonstrate an understanding of the characteristics, training limitations, and contraindications of athletes at various stages of growth and development.